 One fun fact about the holiday season in Japan is that Christmas Eve is the most romantic day of the year.
 It’s the Japanese version of Valentine’s Day.
 As a matter of fact, if you don’t have a date on Christmas Eve, you won’t want to be seen alone in public.
 Japanese couples, especially the youngest, book dinners at romantic restaurants, the stores sell romantic Christmas gifts, and the streets are decorated to perfection to embody this most romantic day.

-Keep in mind that in 2018, the Emperor’s Birthday (December 23) will be a Monday, so Japanese will enjoy a long weekend.
-Since Emperor Akihito is scheduled to abdicate on 30 April 2019, Crown Prince Naruhito’s birthday on 23 February will become the date of the Emperor’s Birthday holiday from 2020.
+Since Emperor Akihito abdicated on 30 April 2019, Emperor Naruhito’s birthday on 23 February will become the date of the Emperor’s Birthday holiday from 2020 insted of December 23.

 Japanese Christmas traditions

 As we were saying, Nativity in Japan is known as a time to spread happiness, rather than a religious celebration, and all the typical things that go with it have the same meaning and connotations.